 Some statistics show law enforcement is not as dangerous as people often assume.

-The National Census of Fatal Occupations says found there was just a 3.5 in 100,000 chance of dying on the job in 2018.
+The National Census of Fatal Occupations says there was just a 3.5 in 100,000 chance of a police officer dying on the job in 2018.

-However, that still puts a police officer under the top ten most dangerous jobs almost every year.
+However, that still puts a police officer in one of the top ten most dangerous jobs almost every year.

 According to the FBI, 89 officers died in the line of duty in 2019, a number that has already been surpassed in 2020.